(Draft for Approval)

-The meeting was called to order by HPAC Chair Charlie Omana at 7:00pm, and the minutes for the April 25, 2018 were approved.
-Executive members present: Vice-Chair Gunner Scott and Secretary James Tucker.
+The meeting was called to order by HPAC Chair Charlie Omana at 7:00pm.
+Executive members present: Vice-Chair Gunner Scott, Secretary James Tucker, and Treasurer Michelle Glassley.

 Highland Park Improvement Club

 Corner Bar returns 7/6 folowed by Art Lounge.
 The HPIC yard sale will be on September 8th.